-- Forward guidance was viewed as appropriate during the period of zero interest rates, but is unlikely to be appropriate in less extreme circumstances. - Decisions now depend on incoming data relative to forecasts. - Better- or worse-than-expected outcomes may push the Committee toward a somewhat different policy rate path. - The general trend is that an improving U.S. economy will lead to higher interest rates. - To say otherwise risks the "perma-zero" equilibrium experienced by Japan over the last two decades.
+- Meeting-by-meeting judgment depends on incoming data relative to FOMC forecasts. - Better-than-expected outcomes may push the Committee toward a somewhat higher policy rate path, while worse-than-expected outcomes may push the Committee toward a somewhat lower policy rate path. - The general trend is that an improving U.S. economy will lead to higher interest rates.